What a year!

 Also, job descriptions are a nightmare to put together if a company actually cares about who they are trying to recruit.
 If it’s a non-technical job hiring managers tend to try and make it specific but broad enough to tempt the right kind of candidate (go figure).

-But, if you think you got some good skills that match some but not all of the job description, take a chance.
+If you think you got some good skills that match some but not all of the job description, take a chance.
 You never know.
 You’ll want make sure you are prioritising your applications – e.g. jobs that seem more likely that you have a chance, should be the ones you apply for first.
-But, others where there might be a smaller chance shouldn’t be ignored.
+Others roles where there might be a smaller chance shouldn’t be ignored though.

-The foundation for my career in policy and lobbying happened because I had done a Masters in Public Law, saw a job in a political research institute which needed 50 per cent of the skills I had to offer.
-Actually didn’t get the original job I applied for, but the person who did interview me told her colleagues about me.
+The foundation for my career in policy and lobbying happened because I had done a Masters in Public Law, saw a job in a political research institute that needed 50 percent of the skills I had to offer.
+Actually, I didn’t get the original job I applied for, but the person who did interview me told her colleagues about me.
 They had another vacancy coming up, got me in and I ended up getting the job (which was better!).

 Remember your value and use it to keep going.

 Part 4: Take action to give yourself a competitive edge